Stochastic Control Approach to Reputation Games: Optimal Strategies and Equilibrium Behavior

 \subsection{Optimal Strategies: Finite Horizon}

 We first consider the finitely repeated game setup where the stage game is to be repeated $T \in \mathbb{N}$ times.
-In such a case, the strategic long-lived Player 1 is to maximize $\pi_1(\sigma)$ given by $ \pi_1(\sigma)=\mathbb{E}_{P_{\w^n,\sigma}} (1-\delta) \sum_{t=0}^{T-1} \delta^{t} u^1 (a_t)$.
+In such a case, the strategic long-lived Player 1 is to maximize $\pi_1(\sigma)$ given by

 Our first result, Lemma \ref{witRealCoding}, shows that, given any fixed sequence of strategies of the short-lived Player 2s, any optimal strategy of the strategic long-lived Player 1 can be replaced, without any loss in payoff performance, by another optimal strategy which only depends on the (public) information of Player 2s.
-More specifically, we show that for any private strategy of the long-lived Player 1 against an arbitrary sequence of strategies of Player 2s, there exists a public strategy of the long-lived Player 1 against the very same sequence of strategies of Player 2s which gives the strategic long-lived player a weakly better payoff.
+More specifically, we show that for any private strategy of the long-lived Player 1 against an arbitrary sequence of strategies of Player 2s, there exists a public strategy of the long-lived Player 1 against the very same sequence of strategies of Player 2s which gives the strategic long-lived player a better payoff.\footnote{A public strategy is a strategy that uses only public information that is available to all the players.
+On the other hand, a strategy that is based on private information of a player is referred to as a private strategy.
+In particular, any strategy of Player 1 that is based on $s^1_t$ for some $t$ is a private strategy. }

 To the best of our knowledge, this is a new result in the repeated games literature.
 What is different here from similar results in the repeated games literature is that this is true even when Player 2s strategies are non-Bayesian.\footnote{A relevant result appears in \cite{fudenberglevine94}, which shows that sequential equilibrium payoffs and perfect public equilibrium payoffs coincide (See the Appendix B of \cite{fudenberglevine94}) in a similar infinitely repeated game setup.}